al5ina5/muos-recommendations/README.md

 # retro-curator

-A CLI tool to generate and deploy curated game collections for muOS-powered retro gaming devices.
+A CLI tool to generate and deploy curated game collections for retro gaming devices (muOS and SpruceOS).
 Create beautiful, organized collections from essentials, franchises, genres, moods, and more.

 ## Features